Kammachi/odin-recipes/README.md

-Website containing links to webpages with recipes.
+Website with easy recipes for beginners.